On the densities of covering numbers and abundant numbers: Introduction

 \section{Introduction}

 A finite collection of arithmetic progressions is a \textit{covering system} if every integer is contained in at least one of its progressions.
-More formally, a covering system is a set of ordered pairs $(a_i,m_i)$ of positive integers such that every integer satisfies at least one of the congruences
+More formally, a covering system is a set of ordered pairs $(a_i,m_i)$ of positive integers where every integer satisfies at least one of the congruences

 A covering system is \textit{distinct} if each modulus is used at most once.
 For example, one can easily check that

 form a distinct covering system.